BeefCakeSkipper/onemap-basemap-integration/README.md

 <!-- GeoJSON -->
 ## GeoJSON
-A GEOJSON file of Singapore's planning areas has been included in the event you intend to add more features on top of these basemaps.
+A GeoJSON file of Singapore's planning areas has been included in the event you intend to add more features on top of these basemaps.

 _Data taken from: [data.gov.sg](https://beta.data.gov.sg/datasets?sort=Most+downloads&query=planning+area&resultId=d_6c6d7361dd826d97b91bac914ca6b2ac)_